 Can I get compensation payments before the case has settled?

-Once liability has been established (i.e. the other party has accepted full or partial blame for the accident) you can apply for early payments of your compensation.
+Once liability has been established (i.e. the other party has accepted full or partial responsibility for the accident) you can apply for early payments of your compensation.
 These are called interim payments.

 People who've suffered a serious injury can often, as a result, suffer financial difficulties, for example if they've been unable to work or have had to pay for private treatment or rehabilitation costs.
 Interim payments can be applied for to cover these costs and form part of your overall claim.
 So, for example, if your case settles for £10,000 and you have already received two interim payments of £1,000 your final payment of compensation will be £8,000.

 Are there time limits on making a personal injury claim for compensation?

 In England, Wales and Scotland, the general rule is that a claim should be brought within three years of the date that the incident causing an injury or illness occurred or the date you were first aware that you had suffered an injury or illness due to negligence.
 Additional time limits include: